SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 Then indicate that replay is requested by setting a non-null `ReplayStartLocation` in `ConsumerFlowProperties`, which is then passed to `JCSMPSession.createFlow` as a parameter.

-The target `Endpoint` for replay is also set in `ConsumerFlowProperties` below.
-This is the normal way of setting an endpoint for a consumer flow.
+The target `Endpoint` for replay is also set in `ConsumerFlowProperties` below, which is the normal way of setting an endpoint for a consumer flow.

 ```java
 ConsumerFlowProperties consumerFlowProps = new ConsumerFlowProperties();